 Under the Almond Tree is published by Two Roads Books (John Murray Press).

-The novel will be published in ten languages in 2017/18, including translation in France (Fleuve Editions), Germany (S Fischer Verlag), the Netherlands (Luitingh-Sijthoff), Denmark (Hr Ferdinand), Bulgaria (Kragozor), Romania (Editora RAO), China (CITIC Publishing Group), Italy (Bollati Boringhieri Editore Spa) and Spain (HarperCollins Ibérica).
+The internationally bestselling novel has been published in ten languages, including translation in France (Fleuve Editions), Germany (S Fischer Verlag), the Netherlands (Luitingh-Sijthoff), Denmark (Hr Ferdinand), Bulgaria (Kragozor), Romania (Editora RAO), China (CITIC Publishing Group), Italy (Bollati Boringhieri Editore Spa) and in Spain and Latin America (HarperCollins Ibérica).